 Nous was engaged by the RUN to understand the economic contribution of the member universities to their regional economies.
 This included understanding what contributions could quantified and considered as evidence of the universities impact, such as the number of graduates settled in the region or growth of knowledge and skills.

-The RUN released a public report outlining their impact on the regional economies and these results were widely covered in the media.
+The RUN released a public report outlining these regional universities' impact on the regional economies and these results were widely covered in the media.
 The study has also reinforced findings from Emeritus Professor Halsey’s Independent Review of Regional, Rural and Remote Education on the importance of education to regional development.

 Find out how Nous can help address your organisation's most complex challenges